Most people don’t wake up and say, “I’m emotionally unavailable.”

 How to Start Opening Up (Even If It Feels Scary)

+Emotional unavailability often overlaps with low emotional awareness, which is why emotional intelligence plays such a key role in healing.
 Becoming emotionally available doesn’t mean oversharing or becoming extremely emotional.

 It means being present and honest.